 Numeric Questions have several additional properties which may be useful when creating custom questions.
-These include the minimum and maximum allowed values, the type of units the numeric value represents (i.e., kg, cm, in, mL, etc.), how many decimal points should be collected, and usual expressions.
+These include the minimum and maximum allowed values, the type of units the numeric value represents (i.e. kg, cm, in, mL, etc.), how many decimal points should be collected, and usual expressions.

-A "Usual Expression" indicates to the data abstractor that the value entered for the answer to the question is not typical and should be checked.
-This will be displayed in orange (unlike min/max values displayed in red).
-A value outside the usual range can still be saved, while a value outside the min and max range cannot be saved.
-An example of this is commonly seen in patients' height or weight.
-For example, in the STS Adult Cardiac 2.9 data form, the specifications state that the entered value must be between 10 kg and 250 kg but is most commonly between 30.0 kg and 181.8 kg.
+A "Usual Expression" is used to indicate to the data abstractor that the value entered for the answer to the question is not typical, and should be checked.
+This will display in an orange color (unlike min/max values which display in red).
+A value outside of the usual range, can still be saved, while a value outside of the min and max range cannot be saved.
+An example of this is commonly seen for patient height or weight.
+For example, in the STS Adult Cardiac 2.9 data form, the specifications state that the entered value must be between 10 kg and 250 kg, but is most commonly between 30.0 kg and 181.8 kg.
 The data abstractor should be prevented from entering a value less than 10 or greater than 250.
-The abstractor should be allowed to enter a value between 10 kg and 30 kg, but if this is done, it should be warned.
+The abstractor should be allowed to enter a value between 10 kg and 30 kg, but if this is done should be warned.
 Similarly, for values between 181.8 kg and 250 kg.
 This is implemented using Usual Expressions for the weight field.
-Here are some screenshots to see how this can be done for any custom question.
+Here are some screen shots to see how this can be done for any custom question.

 For this example, let's assume we want to create a numeric question that records a value in mL.
-The answer must be between 0 mL and 1000 mL but is most commonly between 100 mL and 500 mL.
+The answer must be between 0 mL and 1000 mL, but is most commonly between 100 mL and 500 mL.
 In this case, whole numbers should be collected.

-First, the question is created:
+First the question is created:

-In the properties panel on the right-hand side, we enter the minimum and maximum allowed values:
+In the properties panel on the right hand side, we enter the minimum and maximum allowed values: